 What is Tennis Elbow?

 Tennis Elbow is a common ailment from repetitive activities, involving the wrist and elbow.
-The name came from the most common cause – tennis, but weight lifting, painting, welding and house cleaning, are all activities also prone to this condition.
+The name came from the most common cause – tennis, but any activity that repetitively uses the wrist and forearm such as weightlifting, painting, welding, and house cleaning, can also be prone to this condition.

-Pain is located on the outside of the elbow, just below the bony ridge known as the lateral epicondyle.
-Any activity that requires gripping/turning of the wrist, such as: turning a door knob, brushing your hair, or opening a jar, will all be weak and painful.
+Pain from Tennis Elbow is located on the outside of the elbow, just below the bony ridge known as the lateral epicondyle.
+Any activity that requires gripping/turning of the wrist, such as: turning a doorknob, brushing your hair, or opening a jar, will be painful and weak.

 “Lateral Epicondylitis” was traditionally the medical term for Tennis Elbow, with “itis” indicating an inflammatory component.
 Treatments were then focused around reducing inflammation, such as: ice, anti-inflammatories and steroid injections.
 But research about 10 years ago found this to be a misconception.
 The inflammatory stage only lasts a few days.
 Therefore, the pain after a few days, could not be attributed to inflammation.

-The focus had always been on the tendon, but new research has recently found that 85% of those with lateral elbow pain, actually have a “joint derangement” or mechanical disorder that interferes with the normal function of the small elbow joint.
-It sounds daunting, but is actually usually easily treated!
+The focus had always been on the tendon, but new research has recently found that 85% of those with lateral elbow pain, have a “joint derangement” or mechanical disorder that interferes with the normal function of the small elbow joint.
+It sounds daunting but is usually easily treated!

 Treatment for Tennis Elbow:

-The majority of pain from Tennis Elbow is found to be the result of a derangement.
-Pain from a derangement is usually easily reduced.
+Most pain from Tennis Elbow is found to be the result of a problem within the joint, known as a derangement.
+Pain from a derangement is usually easily corrected.
 This mechanical problem within the joint, simply needs to be cleared.
 If you have a pebble in your shoe, it is painful to walk.
-If you simply shake your foot, so the pebble move into your toe box, you can now walk without pain.
+If you simply shake your foot, so the pebble moves into your toe box, you can now walk without pain.
 The pebble is still there, you just moved it out of the way.
-Similarly, if you are able to move the small particle out of the joints arc of motion, you will no longer have pain.
+Similarly, if you can move the small particle out of the joints arc of motion, you will no longer have pain.

-The derangement can be anywhere within the joint, but most commonly in the elbow there is a slight loss of the ability to fully straighten the elbow.
+The derangement can be anywhere within the joint, but most commonly there is a slight loss of the ability to fully straighten the elbow.
 This is then often the direction to clear the derangement out of the way.
 A way to test is to first find a baseline, or activity that causes pain.
-It could be squeezing something, or resist as you extend your fingers.
+It could be squeezing something or resist as you extend your fingers.
 Perform that painful activity and assess your pain.
 Next, straighten your elbow and then relax by bending it slightly.
-Perform this10 times, each time trying to go a bit further into extension or straightening your elbow.
+Perform this 10 times, each time trying to go a bit further into extension or straightening your elbow.
 Retest your baseline activity.
 Do you have more, less or the same amount of pain performing?

 If you have less…Great…you found your self-treatment!

 If there is no change, then it could still be a derangement.
 You would just need further guidance to find the right direction to clear the derangement.
-Or you may have poor tissue healing – Tendonosis.
+Or you may have poor tissue healing – Tendinosis.
 A clinician specialized in Mechanical Assessment and Treatment could give you advice on what you need to abolish the pain.
-(Contact a mechanical specialist: www.mckenzieinstituteusa.org Find a clinician.
-Or connect with a specialist virtually www.virtualphysicaltherapists.com )
+(Connect with a specialist virtually www.virtualphysicaltherapists.com )